major0/shlib/README.md

 One of the great drawbacks to the POSIX shell environment is that, like the C programming language, it has very little in the way of builtin high-level functionality.
-This has lead to a number of variations of the POSIX shell (Korne Shell, Z Shell, Bash, etc..) which implement various high-level features in their own proprietary way.  [shlib][shlib] aims to supply many (all?) of these high-level features using only pure POSIX shell syntax, while optimizing the core of any interface via shell-specific enhancements under the covers.
+This has lead to a number of variations of the POSIX shell ([Korne Shell][ksh], [Z Shell][zsh], [Bash][bash], etc..) which implement various high-level features in their own proprietary way.  [shlib][shlib] aims to supply many (all?) of these high-level features using only pure POSIX shell syntax, while optimizing the core of any interface via shell-specific enhancements under the covers.
 Further more, [shlib][shlib] is self-optimizing at *load-time*, meaning that it does not spend time checking the shell environment every time an interface is called.
-The end result is fast and portable shell scripts which work right regardless of which flavor of /bin/sh is interpretting them.
+The end result is fast and portable shell scripts which work right regardless of which flavor of `/bin/sh` is interpretting them.

 Usage
 =====